dat972/DawgTown/README.md

  Map Reduce DBs:

-    e) User-bone - this database keeps track of which bones every active user has collected
+    e) User_bone - this database keeps track of which bones every active user has collected

-    f) User-prizes - this database tracks the prizes owned by all users
+    f) User_prizes - this database tracks the prizes owned by all users